• About

 I personally enjoyed staying in The Gulch neighborhood away from the hustle and bustle of Broadway.
 It was relatively quiet at night and close to many great restaurants.

 We stayed at The Thompson Nashville which was going for close to $600/night when we visited in October.
-I booked it with Hyatt points transferred from Chase Ultimate Rewards and roughly ended up paying $250/night with our points redemption.
+Instead of paying cash, I booked it with Hyatt points transferred from Chase Ultimate Rewards to stay here for “free!”
 Not too bad for a couple of nights in Music City.

 On return trips to Nashville, here are a few hotels that I would love to stay at: